penguyen72/csv-llm/README.md

 ## Motivation

 Trying to learn LangChain Agents.
-Followed a tutorial by Alejandro AO.
+Followed a tutorial by **Alejandro AO**.